Cars (video game): Development and marketing

 Owen Wilson, Larry the Cable Guy and Michael Keaton reprise their roles as Lightning McQueen, Mater, and Chick Hicks from the film, as do the other actors.
 In the PlayStation Portable version of the game, Owen Wilson is replaced by Keith Ferguson.

 On May 8, 2002, video game publisher THQ acquired the rights to the next three titles from Pixar Animation Studios – Finding Nemo, The Incredibles, and Cars.
 Cars was announced on February 7, 2006, and was later announced for Wii and Xbox 360.
-Rainbow Studios known at the time for the MX vs. ATV series, led development for the primary version of the game, consisting of platforms PlayStation 2, GameCube, Xbox and Xbox 360.
-This version would be used as a base for the Xbox 360 and Wii ports.
+Rainbow Studios known at the time for the MX vs. ATV series, led development for the primary version of the game, which was released on PlayStation 2, GameCube, and Xbox.
+This version would later be used as a base for the Xbox 360 and Wii ports.
 On June 6, 2006, THQ announced that the game would be shipping out for all platforms except Wii and Xbox 360.
 It was shown to the public at E3 2006.

-Cars was released on PlayStation 2, GameCube, Xbox, Microsoft Windows, Game Boy Advance, Nintendo DS and PlayStation Portable on June 6, 2006.
+Cars was released on PlayStation 2, GameCube, Xbox, Microsoft Windows, Mac OS X, Game Boy Advance, Nintendo DS and PlayStation Portable on June 6, 2006.
 The Xbox 360 version would follow on October 23, 2006.
 The Wii version was released on November 19, 2006 as a launch title for the console.
 The PlayStation 2, GameCube, Xbox and 360 versions were developed by Rainbow Studios, while the Wii version was developed by Incinerator Games.
 Beenox were responsible for the Windows port.
 Locomotive Games developed the PlayStation Portable version.
 Helixe developed both the Game Boy Advance and Nintendo DS versions.

 The console versions feature the full voice-over cast from the film, including the likes of Owen Wilson, Michael Keaton, Paul Newman, and Larry the Cable Guy.
 However in the PlayStation Portable and Nintendo DS versions, Lightning McQueen is instead voiced by Keith Ferguson.
 The game's soundtrack utilizes both orchestral and licensed music from the movie, as well as new tracks.
 Featured licensed tracks include Free Ride by The Edgar Winter Group, Rock This Town by the Stray Cats, What I Want by Autopilot Off, Come On, Let's Go as performed by Los Lobos, and Real Gone by Sheryl Crow, which makes a return from the film.

 In 2007 the Entertainment Software Association partnered with Microsoft for that edition of the ESA charity combo pack.
 For USD $29.99 players would receive Cars, Open Season, and Fuzion Frenzy 2.
 Proceeds were given to support positive youth programs through the ESA foundation.
 Proceeds were expected to exceed 2 million dollars.